mil2041/netboxr/README.md

 ### Overview

-An R package to mark functional modules in the network analysis using data from Pathway Commons and TCGA Firehose.
+An R package to mark functional modules in the network analysis using data from Pathway Commons.

 * Version: 1.0